theforeman/theforeman.org/professional-services.md

 ### ATIX AG

 ATIX specialize in support and operation consulting.
 For more information, check out their [Foreman](https://atix.de/en/theforeman/#) consulting page.
-You can also about ATIX's areas of focus and contributions to the wider Foreman community in the guest blog [ATIX in the Foreman Community](https://theforeman.org/2020/10/atix-in-the-foreman-community.html).
+You can also read about ATIX's areas of focus and contributions to the wider Foreman community in the guest blog [ATIX in the Foreman Community](https://theforeman.org/2020/10/atix-in-the-foreman-community.html).

 ### iRonin.IT